awsdocs/aws-javascript-developer-guide-v2/sns-examples-subscribing-unubscribing-topics.md

 ## Subscribing an Email Address to a Topic<a name="sns-examples-subscribing-email"></a>

-In this example, use a Node\.js module to subscribe an email address so it receive SMTP email messages from an Amazon SNS topic\.
-Create a Node\.js module with the file name`sns_subscribeemail.js`\.
+In this example, use a Node\.js module to subscribe an email address so that it receives SMTP email messages from an Amazon SNS topic\.
+Create a Node\.js module with the file name `sns_subscribeemail.js`\.
 Configure the SDK as previously shown\.

 Create an object containing the `Protocol` parameter to specify the `email` protocol, the `TopicArn` for the topic to subscribe to, and an email address as the message `Endpoint`\.
 Pass the parameters to the `subscribe` method of the `AWS.SNS` client class\.
-You can use the `subscribe` method to subscribe a number of different endpoints to an Amazon SNS topic, depending on the values used for parameters passed, as other examples in this topic will show\.
+You can use the `subscribe` method to subscribe several different endpoints to an Amazon SNS topic, depending on the values used for parameters passed, as other examples in this topic will show\.

 To call the `subscribe` method, create a promise for invoking an Amazon SNS service object, passing the parameters object\.
 Then handle the `response` in the promise callback\.